Itailevi420/vimwiki/IBM-2022-SYSTEMS.md

                     FICON channel bandwidth which is primarily used for connections to storage devices

-                  - Channel Subsystem Priority Queuing Allows I/O requests in the Channel Subsystem (_CSS_) to have priorities assigned to them
+CSS               - Channel Subsystem Priority Queuing
+                    Allows I/O requests in the Channel Subsystem (_CSS_) to have priorities assigned to them CHPID           :
+PCHID
 SMF             : "Systems Management Facility" Activity Reporting
                   almost like a database for tracking events. good for diagnosing problems audeting transactions.